EdinburghUniversityCurlingClub/Constitution/constitution.md

 4.1 The club shall fall under the jurisdiction of the Edinburgh University Sports Union (EUSU).

-4.2 In the event of a conflict between this constitution and that of EUSU or its byelaws the provisions of the EUSU constitution and byelaws shall prevail.
+4.2 In the event of a conflict between this constitution and that of EUSU or its bye-laws the provisions of the EUSU constitution and bye-laws shall prevail.

 4.3 The committee shall send a representative to each meeting of the General Committee of EUSU.